 No beer festival would be complete without cracking a molar open on a pork scratching.
 We also have softer snack alternatives for those with a nervous disposition, private dentists or dentures.
 Occasionally we have some requests for soft drinks and, although this goes against the grain, we do offer all sorts of tooth dissolving alcohol free products to keep everyone happy.

 FirkinMan or FirkinWoman cannot live on snacks alone, so at no cost at all, we invite along the nosh+ wagon with their range of burgers, dogs and burritos to help soak up the beer and enhance the atmosphere.

 Rather than stick your head in the sand you can sign up to our FirkinList and receive regular email updates about the upcoming festival.
-Just fill in the form on the right.
+Just fill in the form on the top right of this page.
 If you bought tickets online in the past or voted for your favourite beer at the festival and gave us your email address we have already added you to the list on the basis that you are probably still interested and there is an unsubscribe link in the emails if you are not.
 So simple is our FirkinEmail system that even a monkey could operate it.

 View endless photos from the last nine years on Flickr